GiliSoft RAM Disk

 Create a high-speed virtual drive on Windows

-Use a virtual RAM drive when you want a dedicated drive letter for fast temporary storage without replacing your normal hard drive or SSD workflow.
+Use a virtual RAM drive when you want a dedicated drive letter for fast temporary storage without replacing your normal hard drive or SSD.
 Related page: Virtual RAM Drive for Windows.

 Use RAM Disk on older but memory-rich systems